 I’ll post a video at some point to show the difference between the untreated and air brushed fur.

 I wanted to construct a puppet based on a simpler design that would be 1) quicker and 2) smaller.
 This is ‘Shing Dragon’ who is based on a glorified sock puppet pattern from Project Puppet.
 I increased the pattern size by 110 percent and made the eyes, teeth, horns, nose and claws from Premo polymer clay.
 I added some airbrushing to the belly and fur fringes to give the features some depth.
 Not sure of this ones personality yet- have to work on that.

-I was able to speak to some of the Furcon staff over the weekend and right now I’d say it’s looking real good for a puppet show and track for FC 2015.
-I’m not exactly sure what we’ll have but, at very least we’ll have more panels (construction and performance) and a variety show/puppet slam.
-More details as they come available.
+I was able to speak to some of the Furcon staff over the weekend and right now a puppet track for next year is a possibility I’m not exactly sure what we’ll have but, at very least we’ll have more panels (construction and performance) and possibly a variety show/puppet slam.

 Just back from Furcon 2014 and had an awesome time!
 Greetings to everyone who stopped by to talk to our puppets, Looney Lynx, Funky Fox and Moonshine Raccoon.
 We had a nice little puppet meet and greet panel on Sunday and talked about our puppets and some possible events for Furcon 2015.